Computational-Biology-TUe/8BB020_Intro-machine-learning/AI_tips.md

 - Brainstorming project ideas

 ## Limitations and pitfalls
-- **Accuracy issues**: AI can produce wrong or misleading answers.
+- **Accuracy issues**: These tools can produce wrong or misleading answers.
 Always check results.
-- **Over-reliance**: Risk of letting AI “do the work” instead of learning.
+- **Over-reliance**: Risk of letting these tools  “do the work” instead of learning.
 - **Shallow understanding**: Summaries often lack scientific depth and context.
 - **Passive learning**: Quick fixes can reduce motivation to engage with material.

-## How to use AI tools effectively
+## How to use LLM-based tools effectively
 - 🎯 Ask specific, targeted questions
 - 🔁 Use follow-ups to refine answers
 - 🧠 Think critically and fact-check outputs
-- 📚 Balance AI support with textbooks, papers, and lectures
+- 📚 Balance their support with textbooks, papers, and lectures
-- ✍️ Reflect on when AI helped or misled you
+- ✍️ Reflect on when they helped and when they misled you

 ## Overall student impressions
-- Many found AI increased productivity, especially for coding.
+- Many found tools like ChatGPT or Copilot increased productivity, especially for coding.
 - Some saw little added value when they already had strong skills.
-- Most agreed AI is useful if used responsibly, but harmful if it replaces active engagement.
+- Most agreed they are useful if used responsibly, but harmful if they replace active engagement.

 ## Research evidence
 Recent research supports these reflections: